What is the Bay Colony rail trail?

 The Rail Trail project is planned as a private-public project, where the three towns – Dover, Medfield, and Needham - share the planning, funding and administration of the initiative with the non-profit Bay Colony Rail Trail Association (BCRTA).

-Each town will be responsible for all matters related to approval of the trail; policies and rules governing use of the trail; trail access, parking and issues related to the intersection of the trail and public roads; securing publicly available funding as appropriate.
+Each town will be responsible for all matters related to approval of the trail; policies and rules governing the use of the trail; trail access, parking and issues related to the intersection of the trail and public roads; securing publicly available funding as appropriate.

-The BCRTA will be responsible for coordinating the project effort; proposing standards for use, amenities and signage; raising funds from private and public sources; once the trail is developed, coordinating volunteer efforts for maintaining and improving public resource; developing and maintaining an annual budget and work plan.
+The BCRTA will be responsible for coordinating the project effort; proposing standards for use, amenities and signage; raising funds from private and public sources; once the trail is developed, coordinating volunteer efforts for maintaining and improving public resources; developing and maintaining an annual budget and work plan.

 Who is the BCRTA and what is their role?

 The Bay Colony Rail Trail Association is a non-profit with the sole mission to define, design, create and maintain the rail trail.

 How is the rail trail to be used?